rcgray/free-genai-bootcamp-2025/lang-portal/docs/Prompts.md

  - Study Activity CRUD: Not Yet Created (do we need one?) - if needed, it should be created in the `backend-fastapi/app/crud/` folder

+We are creating an SPA with a FastAPI backend and a React.js frontend, and our file hierarchy (`$ tree -e --gitignore > docs/Project-File-Structure.md`) is currently in @Project-File-Structure.md.
+We have a database schema defined in `docs/Database-Schema.md`.
+Right now, our project uses alembic to manage migrations, but we are early in the development process and have not yet created any migrations.
+We can delete the existing migrations, but we do have two files that aid in the creation of the database and initial seeding for a new deployment and also for testing.
+These files are:

+- `scripts/create_db.py` - this file contains the code for creating the database
+- `scripts/seed_db.py` - this file contains the code for seeding the database

+Additionally, we have a `backend-fastapi/seed/` directory that contains the seed data for the database.

+What changes do we need to make to these files to create our new database?